dimmyvi/tigress-requirements/draft-tigress-requirements.md

 - (Req-P2P) A goal of credential transfer covered in this document SHALL include transfer from one device to another (group sharing SHALL not be a goal).
 - (Req-Security) Solution SHOULD provide security of the provisioning data transferred (confidentiality, integrity and availability).
 - (Req-Revoke) Solution SHALL maintain access control, allowing Sender to revoke before the share has been accepted, and for Receiver to end transfer at any time.
-- (Req-ArbitraryFormat) The solution SHALL support arbitrary message formats to support both keys that implement public standards like CCC as well as proprietary implementations of digital keys.
+- (Req-ArbitraryFormat) The solution SHALL support arbitrary message formats to support both keys that implement published specifications like {{CCC-Digital-Key-30}} as well as proprietary implementations of digital keys.
 - (Req-UnderstoodFormat) Both Sender application and Receiver application MUST be able to recognize the format.
 - (Req-RoundTrips) Solution SHALL allow for multiple round trips or multiple reads/writes between one set of Sender and Receiver devices.
 - (Req-Preview) Solution SHOULD allow for extensibility and discoverable extensions (preview of share invitation).